 Why This Matters

-According to researchers of Pallywood, while this propaganda may appear to help Palestinians externally, it ultimately harms them.
+According to researchers and advocates of the “Pallywood” concept, this type of propaganda may appear to help Palestinians externally, but ultimately harms them internally.

-By concealing, denying, or defending Pallywood, Hamas gains effective immunity in its exploitation of civilian suffering.
-This encourages continued manipulation, deeper misery, and the prioritization of visually dramatic suffering over genuine civilian welfare — serving a corrupt leadership that benefits politically and financially from its own population’s pain.
+They argue that by concealing, denying, or defending manipulative propaganda practices, Hamas gains effective immunity in its exploitation of civilian suffering.
+In their view, this encourages continued manipulation, deepens misery, and prioritizes visually dramatic suffering over genuine civilian welfare — serving leadership structures that benefit politically and financially from ongoing conflict.

 In short:

-- If the IDF strikes a building used by Hamas and Gazan journalists present the wounded militants as civilians — this is Pallywood.
+- If the IDF strikes a building used by Hamas and Gazan journalists present wounded militants as civilians — this is described as “Pallywood.”

-- If the IDF strikes such a building and journalists stage civilian victims by adding dust, directing screams, or choreographing pain — this is Pallywood.
+- If the IDF strikes such a building and journalists stage civilian victims by adding dust, directing screams, or choreographing reactions — this is described as “Pallywood.”

-- If civilians are harmed during such a strike and journalists claim Israel deliberately targeted civilians rather than Hamas — this is Pallywood.
+- If civilians are harmed during such a strike and journalists claim Israel deliberately targeted civilians rather than Hamas infrastructure — this is described as “Pallywood.”

-- Even if a legitimate strike occurred, directing an unrelated woman to scream, slap herself, or perform grief for the camera — this presentation itself is Pallywood.
+- Even if a legitimate strike occurred, directing an unrelated woman to scream, slap herself, or perform grief specifically for the camera is described as “Pallywood.”